 1. Outer Alignment

-Did human engineers successfully specify the correct goal mathematically into the computer system?
+Did human engineers successfully specify the correct goal practically into the computer system?
 This involves heavily quantifying deeply abstract philosophical concepts like "human happiness," "fairness," or "do no harm" into pure Python code.
 (Hint: Humans can't even agree on these definitions).

 2. Inner Alignment